Troubles (novel): Plot summary

-The novel concerns the arrival of the English Major Archer, recently discharged from the British Army, at the Majestic Hotel on the Wexford coast in south-east Ireland in 1919.
+The novel concerns the arrival of the English Major Archer, recently discharged from the British Army, at the Majestic Hotel on the County Wexford coast in south-east Ireland in 1919.
 Both the hotel, and the town in which it is situated, Kilnalough, are fictional.
 Archer is convinced he is engaged, though sure he had never actually proposed, to Angela Spencer, the daughter of Edward Spencer, the owner of the hotel.
 She has written to him since they met in 1916 while on leave from the trench warfare of the Western Front.

 The Spencers are an Anglo-Irish Protestant family, strongly Unionist in their attitudes towards Ireland's ties to the United Kingdom.
 Archer functions as a confused observer of the dysfunctional Spencer family, representing the Anglo-Irish, and the local Catholic population.
 As the novel progresses, social and economic relationships break down, mirrored by the gentle decay of the hotel.